 A reported crime that upon investigation by law enforcement authorities is found to be false or baseless.
 Only sworn or commissioned law enforcement personnel may unfound a crime.
 Crime reports can be properly determined to be false only if the evidence from a complete and thorough investigation establishes that the crime reported was not, in fact, completed or attempted in any manner.
-2017 had 0 unfounded crimes, 2015 had 0 unfounded crimes and 2016 had 1 unfounded crimes (domestic violence).
+2017 had 0 unfounded crimes, 2018 had 0 unfounded crimes and 2019 had 3 unfounded crimes (sexual assault).